A fan's view: Dear Ashwin, don’t we have a stake in the pitch too?

 After three days of trying local food in Ahmedabad — I am just about done.
-The Jumbo Dabeli ordered from a local ‘Snacks’ place was the last straw.
+The Jumbo Dabeli ordered from a local “snacks” place was the last straw.
 Was this a case of a burger that accidentally fell in ketchup?
 Or was it a chaat that got squished between two breads?
 Perhaps all this would have been fine had it not been for the sweet and sour tears of the English at Motera.
 Or was it the sweet and sour tears of the English from Motera?

-This is not the kind of ‘pitch’ I usually talk about.
-A ‘pitch’ for me typically means 45 mind-numbing minutes explaining what I do for the umpteenth time.
+This is not the kind of pitch I usually talk about.
+A pitch for me typically means 45 mind-numbing minutes explaining what I do for the umpteenth time.
 But this one was special.
 For all the wrong reasons.

 I traveled to Ahmedabad from Delhi just to watch the third Test match between England and India.
 Not for a day or two.
 For four whole days.
-Day 2 to Day 5.
+Day two to Day five.
 I wondered/figured what’s the worst that could/can happen.

 We’ll put out a spinning pitch.
 The match will see a few good knocks from the Indian batsmen.
 The English will struggle but they’ll persevere.
 The match will end in maybe three and a half or four days.
-At worst, it’ll end in 3 days.
-That’s 2 days of good Test cricket.
-Worth it given these are two of the best Test teams in the world.
+At worst, it’ll end in three days.
+That’s two days of good Test cricket.
+Worth it, given these are two of the best Test teams in the world.

 It took all of one and a half days for the match to finish.
-Just 5 sessions.
-Given that I wasn’t around for day 1, I got to see Two sessions.
+Just five sessions [note: a little over five sessions].
+Given that I wasn’t around for day one, I got to see two sessions.
 Two sessions out of a possible 12.
 About 17% of what I could’ve seen.
 Not even a quarter.
-Thankfully, at least the lights came on!
+Thankfully, at least the lights came on.

 Also read – India vs England: How to bat against spinners on a turning pitch